By Ian Portman

 A northern European haven for Jews

-In March of the year 1000, the Roman Pope Otto III travelled to pay his respects at the tomb of St. Adalbert in Gniezno, now in central Poland.
+In March of the year 1000, the Roman Pope Otto III travelled to pay his respects at the tomb of St. Adalbert in Gniezno, today in central Poland.
 There he was received with great ceremony by the Catholic duke Bolesław the Brave.
 During this event, the Pope is said to have recognized Poland as a nation state.
-Twenty-five years later, Bolesław I was crowned king of Poland, a land which was distinguished by long periods of open governance, tolerance and respect for the rule of law.
+Twenty-five years later, Bolesław I was crowned king of Poland, a state which was distinguished by long periods of open governance, tolerance and respect for the rule of law.

 By the high Middle Ages, Poland had grown to be one of the largest states in Europe.
 In 1264, a General Charter of Jewish liberties mandated unprecedented rights and privileges to Jewish citizens.
 Karaite Jews from the Crimea (who believed they were descendants of Khazaris) were invited by Prince Vytautas the Great of Lithuania at the turn of the 14th Century and were granted land and special privileges.